davatorium/rofi/doc/rofi-manpage.markdown

 Select what to use as background for fake transparency.
 This can be 'background', 'screenshot' or a path to an image file (currently only supports png).

+`-display-{mode}` *string*

+Set the name to use for mode.
+This is used as prompt and in combi-browser.

 ### Debug